 Of the 22 miles that make up Sunset Boulevard, the most famous stretch is Sunset Strip, located between Hollywood and West Hollywood.

-Sunset Strip is home to a countless number of restaurants, bars, pubs and clothes stores.
+Sunset Strip is home to countless restaurants, bars, pubs and clothing stores.
 There are also many comedy clubs, such as The Comedy Store, where the famous comedians Eddie Murphie and Jim Carey rose to fame.